top of page

 Comfort X Design

-The second volume finds a sharper eye and a steadier hand.
+The second volume begins my education.
 Love arrives in unexpected form.
 So does grief.
 So does the slow, hard work of becoming yourself deliberately, rather than accidentally.
 Formally richer, emotionally deeper... and building toward something.

 03 Coy Candour Front Cover jpg.jpg